1110 W. Washington Suite 280, Phoenix, AZ 85007

 Assistant Deputy Director

-Debra Blake is the Assistant Deputy Director of Manufactured Housing for the Arizona Department of Housing.
+Tara Brunetti is the Assistant Deputy Director of Manufactured Housing for the Arizona Department of Housing.
 In this role, she oversees the Manufactured Housing Division, which oversees the regulation of the manufactured housing and factory built building industry in Arizona, including licensing, inspecting, and other associated responsibilities.
 This division is designated by the U.S. Department of Housing and Urban Development (HUD) as Arizona’s State Administrative Agency for consumer complaints, and the In Plant Inspection Agency for monitoring the construction of homes in manufacturing factories.
-Ms. Blake serves as co-chair of the national Manufactured Housing Consensus Committee, an advisory Board to HUD, and chairs its Regulatory Sub-Committee.
-She provides staff support to the Arizona Board of Manufactured Housing and leads the Department’s lean transformation Arizona Management System (AMS) efforts.
-Ms. Blake serves as on the Board of Directors of the Arizona Home Foreclosure Prevention Funding Corporation, a nonprofit corporation established by the State to serve as the eligible entity for a federal grant through the U.S. Department of the Treasury.
+Ms. Brunetti provides staff support to the Arizona Board of Manufactured and serves on the Board of Directors of the Arizona Home Foreclosure Prevention Funding Corporation, a nonprofit corporation established by the State to serve as the eligible entity for a federal grant through the U.S. Department of the Treasury.

-Ms. Blake holds a B.S. from Western International University, and studied at the University of Phoenix, and Phoenix College.
+Ms. Brunetti holds a Master’s Degree in Human Services and is working on her Doctorate in Performance Improvement Leadership.
+Ms. Brunetti holds a B.S. from Western International University, and studied at the University of Phoenix, and Phoenix College.

 Janelle Johnsen is the Communications Officer at the Arizona Department of Housing.
 This is a newly developed position as a result of the reassignment of duties from the former Legislative Liaison/Public Information Officer position.